 Why are captions important?

 Captions are important for a few different reasons.
 First, embedding captions is the right thing to do.
-It builds rapport with the audience that requires this accommodation, and allows you to know you’re helping those who need it.
+It builds rapport with the audience that requires this accommodation and allows you to know you’re helping those who need it.

 Second, captions can help grow your audience.
 Captions aren’t only for those who were born deaf or hard of hearing.
 As people age, they tend to lose their hearing.
 Millions of elderly people rely on closed captions.
-A full 5 percent of the global population is deaf or hard or hearing.
+A full 5 percent of the global population is deaf or hard of hearing.
 Plus, captions are commonly used by people who are trying to learn a new language, and for TVs located in noisy environments (like sports bars).
 Therefore, to maximize your audience size, you should include closed captions.

 Finally, captions are often a legal standard.
 In the United States (and many other nations), all television broadcasts are required to include closed captions.
 In addition, online broadcasts that are shown concurrently or near-concurrently (within 12 hours) on TV are required to include closed captions as well.
-Therefore, it’s important to choose a live streaming video provider which supports closed captions.
+Therefore, it’s important to choose a live streaming video provider that supports closed captions.

 - Captions are the right thing to do